Chime builds innovative diversity, equity, and belonging program with Momentive

-“It can be difficult to get a clear read-out of things like intersectionality, but it’s ultimately so important because nobody has just one identity,” said Johnson.
-“Momentive managed to capture the nuance to diversity, equity and belonging work that says we’re thinking about this at a deeper level than just black and white.
-We’re existing in the grey here, and Momentive helped us achieve a higher level of understanding.”
+“It can be difficult to get a clear readout of things like intersectionality, but it’s ultimately so important because nobody has just one identity,” said Johnson.
+“Momentive managed to capture the nuance to diversity, equity, and belonging work that says we’re thinking about this at a deeper level than just black and white—we’re existing in the gray here, and Momentive helped us achieve a higher level of understanding.”

 “To get honest responses from employees, there needs to be clear confidentiality.
 Momentive provided us with that trustworthy process, so we felt confident that the data represented our team’s range of experiences.”

 Momentive empowered Johnson and her team to collect responses from Chime’s employees while respecting both confidentiality and sensitive DEB topics.
 This was essential to ensure reliable results and a positive employee feedback experience.